Terms and Conditions: Adult Courses

 • Spark takes running its Spanish courses very seriously and for this reason we ask students to have the attitude that attending class (which will always be great fun!) is not an optional thing but a requirement as we know missing class will have its effect on your learning and enjoyment of your stay with us.

 • Our classes are conducted a 100% in Spanish, we ask students to respect this rule as much as possible and refrain from using their own language, or another language, in class as much as is possible.
-Certain courses, for example the beginners and over 50s courses, will be more tolerant with this.
+Certain courses, for example the beginners and over 50s courses, will be more tolerant with this and one to one classes can follow more the lead of the student but we recommend to stick to the Spanish only rule.

-• In case of individual classes, Spark must be warned with 24 working hour’s notice if they need to cancel a class, otherwise this class will be counted as a normal lesson.
-Please note this is working hours, for example: a Monday 15.00 class has to be cancelled on Friday by 15.00.
+• In case of individual classes, Spark must be warned with 2 work days of notice if they need to cancel a class, otherwise this class will be counted as a normal lesson.
+Please note this is working hours, for example: cancelling a class on Friday for Monday does not provide the 2 day margin, but doing so on Thursday does.
 This policy exists as otherwise there is not sufficient time to warn the teacher and amend their contracted hours.
+Of course some exceptions will be made on off cicumstances but we can guarantee this and ask students to respect there set one to one times.

 Accommodation Terms and Conditions:

 • Accommodation runs from the Sunday before the course to Saturday at the end of the course.
-Arrival on Sunday is from 16.30-23.30 and departure on the Saturday before 12.00.
+Arrival on Sunday is from after 16.00 and departure on the Saturday before 12.00 but early or late arrivals can normally be agreed.

 • Extra nights can be purchased from Spark before or after the course.
 Check in times must be arranged ahead of time for these.
 The Saturday night post (not before) the course has a special rate, called flexi night.
 Check out must be done before 10.30 on this day in order to allow time for cleaning of the room for new guests.